apache/druid/docs/development/extensions-core/kinesis-ingestion.md

 ## Setup

 To use the Kinesis indexing service, you must first load the `druid-kinesis-indexing-service` core extension on both the Overlord and the Middle Manager.
 See [Loading extensions](../../configuration/extensions.md#loading-extensions) for more information.
-We recommend that you review the [Kinesis known issues](#kinesis-known-issues) before deploying the `druid-kinesis-indexing-service` extension to production.
+Review the [Kinesis known issues](#kinesis-known-issues) before deploying the `druid-kinesis-indexing-service` extension to production.

 ## Supervisor spec